b-cubed-eu/project9/README.md

 Steps:

 Preparation: Ensure Python 3.11.7 is installed, and set up a virtual environment.

+    pip -m venv venv && source venv/bin/activate

 Installation: Install required dependencies as listed in the requirements.txt file.

+    pip install -r requirements.txt

 Execution: Run the script with the appropriate command-line arguments to specify the input source (URL or local file), dimensions, output path, projection, and a digital object identifier (doi).

+    python gbif-csv2netcdf.py -i <input_path> -u <url> -d <dimensions> -o <output> -p <projection> -doi <doi> -c <compression>

+Example:

+        python gbif-csv2netcdf.py -u https://api.gbif.org/v1/occurrence/download/request/0000025-240314170635999.zip -d "time,lat,lon" -o output.nc -p EPSG:3035 -doi 10.5281/zenodo.123456 -c True

+**Argument types and definitions**

+    -i, --input: Path to the local CSV file to be converted to NetCDF.
+    -u, --url: URL to download the GBIF Data Cube in ZIP format.
+    -d, --dimensions: Dimensions to be used in the NetCDF file (e.g., "time,lat,lon").
+    -o, --output: Path to the output NetCDF file.
+    -p, --projection: Projection to be used in the NetCDF file (default =  "EPSG:3035").
+    -doi, --doi: Digital Object Identifier (DOI) for the NetCDF file.
+    -c, --compression: Enable or disable compression for the NetCDF file (True or False).

 About NetCDF File Format